Markham College of Commerce

-To cater the Vocational aspirations of the Students, the college started Bachelor course in Taxation Laws and Practices (TLP), Bachelor of Journalism & Mass Communication (BJMC), Medical Lab Technology (MLT) from 2009.
-Besides the above noted Vocational courses, Nalanda Open University (NOU) is having its full-fledged branch in this college campus.
-It is offering distance education to the students of whole Chhotanagpur region.
+To cater to the vocational aspirations of the students, the college started the Bachelor course in Taxation Laws and Practices (TLP), Bachelor of Journalism & Mass Communication (BJMC), Medical Lab Technology (MLT) from 2009.
+Besides the above noted vocational courses, Nalanda Open University (NOU) has its full-fledged branch in this college campus.
+It is offering distance education to the students of the whole Chhotanagpur region.

-The college also houses a full-fledged Nationalized Bank (United Bank of India) in its premises to facilitate its students, teachers and the non-teaching staff.
-The college also has NCC, NSS (Two units) Athletics and cultural wings.
-Today it feels privileged being the honored recipient of a number of prizes awarded at University, Inter University, State & National levels.

-Most of the teachers are honored with Ph.
-D. Degree.
-Two teachers have completed Minor Research Project under University Grant Commission (UGC).
-Two teachers have been honored with best teachers award by the HRD, Govt. of Jharkhand.
-Good number of teachers had attended International, National and State conferences.
-Some important and valuable books have published by the teachers along with the publication of many articles in reputed National & International Journals.
-In University system the teachers of this college have contributed at every sphere.

-Thus the emblem of the college "SA VIDYA YA VIMUKTAYE" i.e. real education is freedom from ‘bondage’ is really visualized in the alumni that this college produces every year and the college fraternity are working day in and day out bringing freedom from the bondage of ignorance to the ever aspiring youths leading them towards a blissful blessed life.

 History

 The college was established in the late 1970s.
 It was founded by Shiv Dayal Singh and named after ex-principal Sir Markham Sahab.
 The college initially had 5 students and has now grown to a strength of 10,000 students soon after.

-The college has a very scenic campus.
-College now has almost all the streams under science and Arts as well.
-But that has never compromised on the quality commerce education.

 The college is part of the Vinoba Bhave University and is one of the oldest colleges of this university.